York Venture One - supporting ideas through to investment

 Previous winners of Venture One

 2020 saw the opening of the Venture One programme, an initiative launched by the University of York to support high growth, high potential businesses.
 Despite the impact of Covid-19 the Enterprise Department shortlisted and heard pitches from several potential businesses from students and alumni.
+Round 2 of the programme completed in October 2020 where two investments were made:

 The University of York is committed to supporting start up businesses through a range of programmes, from workshops to investment.
 Not ready for Venture One?
 You can: